MicrosoftDocs/azure-devops-docs/docs/java/download-intellij-plug-in.md

 1. Click the `Install plugin` button and restart IntelliJ IDEA.

  ## Next Steps
-* Learn more about the IntelliJ plugin from our [VSTS Git with IntelliJ documentation](/azure/devops/repos/git/create-repo-intellij).
+* Learn more about the IntelliJ plugin from our [Azure DevOps Services Git with IntelliJ documentation](/azure/devops/repos/git/create-repo-intellij).

  ## Frequently Asked Questions (FAQ)